 A huge reason I've been able to do what I'm doing is that I travel very cheaply.
 I use airline miles for flights, I hitchhike, I camp, and I don't eat at restaurants.
 Make no mistake, I am not on vacation.
 It takes work to travel this way and it can be incredibly inconvenient and/or undesirable at times.

-As I write this, for example, I am pulling an all-nighter in the common room at the hostel I stayed at last night so I don't have to pay for tonight's accommodation (since I have a 5:00 AM flight in the morning – leaving in three hours.
+As I write this, for example, I am pulling an all-nighter in the common room at the hostel I stayed at last night so I don't have to pay for tonight's accommodation (since I have a 5:00 AM flight in the morning – leaving in three hours).
 Would I prefer to be in my own hotel room with a 3:00 PM departure time tomorrow?
 Yes.
-But then my flight from Christchurch, New Zealand to Melbourne, Australia wouldn't have cost me $100 and I would be paying an additional $100 for a place to stay.
+But then my flight from Christchurch, New Zealand to Melbourne, Australia wouldn't have cost me $100 and I would be paying $100+ for a place to stay.

-Despite all of my pictured on Instagram looking like my life is nonstop awesome adventure, that's not the case.
+Despite all of my pictures on Instagram telling you my life is nonstop awesome adventure, this is not the case (I know, it's heartbreaking, sometimes the internet lies to us).

 Sometimes (a lot of times) being homeless isn't easy.